Joshuaingram/Economic-Indicators-of-World-Suicides/README.md

-# World-Suicide-Data-Project
-This is a final project for my "Statistical Learning" class that I took at New College of Florida in my sophomore year.
-Please see the .pdf file all code output and brief descriptions.
-To see the code, look at the .rmd file.
-This was a presentation based project, so the pdf is less formal.
+# Economic Indicators of World Suicides

+-- Project Status: Completed

+## Project Introduction
+This project was done for completion of the "Statistical Learning" class at New College of Florida in Fall 2019 (sophomore year).
+The motivation of this project is to observe and interpret any differences in suicides per 100k by region and several economic indicators.
+Observing and understanding the effects of the economic status of a country enables us to get a "big picture" view of the mental health around the world and can assist in spreading awareness of mental health and suicides.

-## Dataset Link
+### Dataset Link
 https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016

+### Methods Used

+### Languages and Packages

+## Project Description

+## Results